If you are homeless

 - have a boat, caravan or mobile home but you have nowhere you can legally put it

-Some people can’t get help under the homeless legislation because of their immigration status.
+Some people cannot get help under the homeless legislation because of their immigration status.

 Most people are eligible for help.
 It’s likely you’re eligible if you: